WFlorida2/JavaScript-Password-Generator/README.md

 ## Pseudocode:

 1- Prompt the user with instructions on how to select a generated password with specific criterias.
-2- present a series of choices between different typs of characters.
+2- Present a series of choices between different typs of characters.
-3- once validation process are complete then generate random password.
+3- Once validation process are complete then generate random password.
 4- Disply the random password so the user has the ability to copy it.

 ## Application snapshots: